 Hours & Admission

-The museum is open 10 AM–5:30 PM daily; closed December 25.
-(The imagiNATIONS Activity Center and Mitsitam Cafe & Espresso begin closing at 5 PM; exhibition spaces and the store begin closing at 5:15 PM).
-Admission is free, and the building is accessible to people with disabilities.
+The museum is open 10 AM–5:30 PM; closed December 25.
+Exhibition spaces and the store begin closing at 5:15 PM.

 The National Museum of the American Indian, Washington, D.C., is located on the National Mall between the Smithsonian’s National Air & Space Museum and the U.S. Capitol Building.